Rick-Phoenix/sketch/docs/src/cli.md

 * `--library` — Marks the package as a library
 * `-t`, `--ts-config <output=PATH,id=ID>` — One or many tsconfig files for this package.
 If unset, defaults are used
 * `--package-json <ID>` — The id of the package.json preset to use for this package
-* `-u`, `--update-root-tsconfig` — Adds the new package to the references in the root tsconfig